baymard/anecdote/test/dummy/app/views/pages/article.markdown

 In this article we'll outline our research findings on why **category-specific sorting** is so important to the user's product finding abilities, and how it can be implemented.

-{{ graphic: assets-path=category-specific-sorting-02-bestbuy.jpg + caption=$A mockup we've created of what category-specific sort types could look like at BestBuy.
+{{ graphic: float=left + size=small + assets-path=category-specific-sorting-02-bestbuy.jpg + caption=$A mockup we've created of what category-specific sort types could look like at BestBuy.
 Here the three last sorting options – for TV screen size, refresh rate, and display depth – are available exclusively within the TV category while the other sort types are available site-wide.$ }}

 Given that category-specific sorting is such an uncommon features, let's quickly **define** the term.
 By "category-specific sort types" we mean any sorting options that are only available in one or a few select categories (because they wouldn't make sense as site-wide sorting options – they only make sense for the products within those particular categories).
 Examples include being able to sort suitcases by volume, fishing rods by length, pens by point size, hard drives by storage capacity and spindle speed, road bikes by weight, etc. It's this category specificity that makes them different from common site-wide sort types such as 'Best Selling', 'Relevance', 'User Ratings', and 'Price', which are typically available for all products and categories throughout a site.